Addepar/ember-table/tests/dummy/app/pods/docs/guides/body/row-selection/template.md

 marks the row as selected, but is not considered a group selection, so the checkbox will _not_ be checked.

-3. `selectingChildrenSelectsParent`: This is a boolean flag which tells toggles whether or not selecting all of the children of a given row also selects the row itself.
+3. `selectingChildrenSelectsParent`: This is a boolean flag that  determines whether selecting all of the children of a given row also selects the row itself.

 {{#docs-demo as |demo|}}